 - i.
 The group previously held a 50% equity interest in Network Monitoring Holdings Pty Ltd prior to acquisition date.
 Upon remeasuring that equity interest to fair value, a gain of \$545,583 has been recognised.
 This gain has been recognised in the gain on step acquisition in Statement of Comprehensive Income. - ii.
 The directors believe the receivables are fully recoverable and no provision for impairment is required. - iii.
-A breakdown of intangible assets acquired as part of the business combination were as follows:
+A breakdown of intangible assets initially acquired as part of the business combination were as follows:

-Acquirea
+Acquired

 Goodwill 4,155,124

 Software 2,147,263

 Capitalised Software Development 1,066,815

 7,369,202

-iv.
-The difference between the purchase consideration and the identifiable assets acquired and liabilities assumed has been notionally attributed to provisional goodwill.
-An independent expert has been engaged to provide a Purchase Price Allocation report, however as at the date of these financial statements, this had not been completed.
+The difference between the purchase consideration and the identifiable assets acquired and liabilities assumed was notionally attributed to provisional goodwill.
+An independent expert was engaged to provide a Purchase Price Allocation report and this resulted in an allocation of goodwill to software / source code as outlined in note 12.